 The Australian National Fabrication Facility – Queensland Node (ANFF-Q) has received $4.59 million from the Queensland Government to continue its innovative research and industry projects such as needle-free vaccine delivery.
-Minister for Science and Environment Leeanne Enoch MP today visited UQ’s Australian Institute for Bioengineering and Nanotechnology (AIBN) to announce funding for the ANFF-Q. AIBN Deputy Director and ANFF-Q Director Professor Justin Cooper-White said the Queensland Government investment … Read more “$4.59m funding to keep Queensland at forefront of innovation”
+Minister for Science and Environment Leeanne Enoch MP visited UQ’s Australian Institute for Bioengineering and Nanotechnology (AIBN) to announce funding for the ANFF-Q. AIBN Deputy Director and ANFF-Q Director Professor Justin Cooper-White said the Queensland Government investment would … Read more “$4.59m funding to keep Queensland at forefront of innovation”

 A collaborative team of ANFF-Q clients has developed an ultrafast and portable solar‐rechargeable battery with high efficiency, which can simultaneously harvest and store solar energy.
 These solar-rechargeable electric energy storage systems (SEESSs) will provide renewable power sources for smart grids, electric vehicles, portable electronics and the internet of things (IoTs).